UN commission of inquiry joins rising chorus that accuses Israel of genocide in Gaza

 Israel has refused to cooperate with the commission and has accused it and the HRC of anti-Israel bias.
 Earlier this year, the Trump administration, a key Israeli ally, pulled the United States out of the council.

-After a painstaking legal analysis, the commission said Israel had committed four of the five “genocidal acts” defined under an international convention adopted in 1948 known colloquially as the “Genocide Convention,” three years after the end of World War II and the Holocaust.
+After a painstaking legal analysis, examining both actions and intent, the commission said Israel had committed four of the five “genocidal acts” defined under an international convention adopted in 1948 known colloquially as the “Genocide Convention,” three years after the end of World War II and the Holocaust.

 “The Commission finds that Israel is responsible for the commission of genocide in Gaza,” said Pillay, the commission chair.
 “It is clear that there is an intent to destroy the Palestinians in Gaza through acts that meet the criteria set forth in the Genocide Convention.”